Davidyang117/paychains-program-library/docs/src/stake-pool/quickstart.md

 ```

 Your stake pool now exists!
 For the largest number of validators, the cost for
-this phase is ~2.02 SOL.
+this phase is ~2.02 PAY.

 ## Step 2: Add validators to the pool